Arithmetic-Power-Geometry/WormholeLab/README.md

 # Deploy on Streamlit Community Cloud

-1. Select the GitHub repository.
+1. Select the WormholeLab GitHub repository.
 2. Choose the deployment branch, normally `main`.
 3. Set the main file path to `app.py`.
 4. Deploy.